Shantik998/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? we imported Datetime, logging, multiprocessing, os, platform, sqlite3, sys and time.
 1. Where do we set the TASK_DURATION_SECONDS?
+In the second code after we ran imported libraries.
 1. How many functions are defined?
+7 functions were defined in total.
-1. What are the function names?
+1. What are the function names? functions name are recreate_database, create_table, drop_table, insert_pet, process_one, process_two and process_three.
-1. In general, what does each function do?
+1. In general, what does each function do? recreate_database : rebuilds a database by deleting then re-creating it from scratch. create_table generates a new database table with a specified structure and schema. drop_table : this function removes a database table, deleting its data and structure.insert_pet : adds a new record or entry representing a pet into a database table. process_one: performs a specific operation, transformation, or computation on a single unit of input or data. process_two: performs a specific operation, transformation, or computation that involves interactions between two units of input or data. process_three: performs a specific operation, transformation, or computation that involves interactions or manipulations among three units of input or data.
 1. Where does the execution begin?
-Hint: generally at the end of the file.
+Hint: generally at the end of the file.: at the very end and before we start clean database with recreate_database.
-1. How many processes do we start?
+1. How many processes do we start? three in total.
 1. How many records does each process insert?
+2 records per process.

 In this first run, we start 3 processes, each inserting 2 records into a shared database